 \par The usefulness of an interface for completing the user's desired task is called utility. \textit{Utility} taxonomy essentially breaks down to identifying one data element.
 Opencrimemapping.org uses color themes that are well thought out to ensure a user can find data elements on a map.
 The second taxonomy of utility is being able to search for information through space and time to help answer "when" and "where" questions.

 \par Finally, to complete the UCD loop is the \textit{user}.
 The targeted user is often not an expert in the field that the tool focuses on.
-Target user's needs will change over time and cause an iterative process in designing a user interface.
+Target users\textquotesingle needs will change over time and cause an iterative process in designing a user interface.
 This application did not use a formal research method to identify user needs.
 Instead our tool was developed through a qualitative process of trial and error with users that were not part of the tool's development.

 \subsection{Color}

 Thematic maps through history have used color to communicate activity within a geography.
 With early maps the information was imprecise.
-The imprecise nature of maps led map makers to choose between pictorial or abstract representation of more accurate data[10].
-Color in early maps was more colorful than in early production maps when printed color had limited selection of color mixes.
+The imprecise nature of maps led map makers to choose between pictorial or abstract representations of more detailed data[10].
+Color in early maps was more vibrant than in early production maps where printed color was limited.
 By the 19th century printing improved enough to allow expansion in the role of color again [10].

-\par The start of modern color in thematic maps can be traced to Jacques Bertin’s 1983 Book ?Semiology of Graphics?.
+\par The start of modern color in thematic maps can be traced to Jacques Bertin’s 1983 Book ‘’Semiology of Graphics’’.
 Bertin presents the goal of giving the reader of a map a clear visual indication of what is happening on the surface of the earth [11].
 One way this is accomplished is through using color to show the difference between entities.

-ColorBrewer developed by Mark Horrower and Cynthia Brewer in 2003 helps in choosing appropriate color schemes for mapping needs.
+ColorBrewer developed by Mark Horrower and Cynthia Brewer in 2003 helps the process of choosing appropriate color schemes for mapping needs.
 The authors point out that choosing color schemes can be very difficult when designing thematic maps.
-Most GIS software have color schemes, but they don?t provide direction on the use of color.
+Most GIS software have color schemes, but they don\textquotesingle t provide direction on the use of color.

 \par When a thematic is displayed on a laptop LCD it may not print the same way.
-The ColorBrewer system suggest color schemes if an agency needs to have the maps available through multiple media types.
+The ColorBrewer system suggests color schemes for agencies that need to have the maps available through multiple media types.
 There is a total of 35 color schemes or sets.
 They are divided into three groups: qualitative, sequential and diverging.
 Sequential schemes work well when order is needed in data from low to high.
-Diverging colors are good for separation variables.
+Diverging colors are good for the separation of variables.
 Qualitative color schemes use differences in hue to create a set that does not imply order [12].
-In opencrimemapping.org we use a diverging scheme two show the difference between residential burglaries and business burglaries on a dot map shown in figure 6.
+In Opencrimemapping.org we use a diverging scheme two show the difference between residential burglaries and business burglaries on a dot map shown in figure 6.

 \begin{figure}